flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \section ensemble_covariances Outputting covariances of the ensemble

 EMPIRE has the ability to output the ensemble covariance matrices throughout the run.
 This is controlled by the optional namelist &mat_pf in @ref empire.nml.
 For more information see @ref matrix_pf::matrix_pf_data.
 Note however, that this will output a large matrix -- if the state dimension of the model is large, this is likely not a good thing to compute!
+This feature is not available with empire version 3 communications.